solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/publishing.md

 ## Setup

-Please follow the instructions in [SETUP.md](SETUP.md) to get setup with the publishing CLI tooling.
+Please follow the [setup](./setup) instructions to get setup with the publishing CLI tooling.

 ## RPC endpoints